2025 Seattle Fusion Week

 • 2:30-3:00pm PT | Break/Travel Time

-• 3:00-4:00pm PT | Side Event: Investing in Fusion at Plug and Play’s Everett location (2333 Seaway Blvd Everett, WA 98203)
+• 3:00-4:00pm PT | Side Event: Investing in Fusion at Plug and Play’s Everett location (2333 Seaway Blvd Everett, WA 98203) | Please use this Luma Registration Link

 • 4:00-4:30pm PT | Break/Travel Time

-• 4:30-6:30pm PT | VIP Remarks, National Labs Capabilities Panel+ Networking Reception | Future of Flight Museum (8415 Paine Field Blvd, Mukilteo, WA 98275).
+• 4:30-6:30pm PT | VIP Remarks, National Labs Capabilities Panel + Networking Reception | Future of Flight Museum (8415 Paine Field Blvd, Mukilteo, WA 98275).

 Tuesday, September 30th (Seattle Day)

 • Avalanche Energy Lab tour (open to the public but space is limited.
 You can indicate your interest in touring Avalanche’s Tukwila lab at registration but it is NOT a guarantee you will get in.
 Avalanche Energy has final say over the attendee list and will send out formal invites with instructions and an NDA if you have registered here).
+The tour will conclude at 9:30am so that roundtable attendees will have enough time to get to downtown Seattle.

-• Private roundtable discussions with elected officials, utilities, rulemaking agencies, and nonprofits around fusion energy deployment.
+• 10:30am-1:30pm PT | Private roundtable discussions with elected officials, utilities, rulemaking agencies, and nonprofits around fusion energy deployment.
 Tickets are free but space is limited so please email Lindsay to indicate your interest.

 Speakers